Building a PWA with Vanilla Javascript

 4Install your app

-You get a unique installation page located at custom URL that looks like this: install.page/covid.
+You'll receive a unique installation page located at a custom URL, like this example: install.page/covid.
 Open it and install your app, and then subscribe to push notifications.

 5. Illustration screenshot for Send yourself a test notification